mehulagg/gitlab/doc/user/application_security/vulnerabilities/index.md

 If Jira issue support is enabled, GitLab issues are disabled so this feature is not available.

 You can link one or more existing GitLab issues to a vulnerability.
-Adding a link helps track the issue that resolves or mitigates a vulnerability, and the other way around.
+Adding a link helps track the issue that resolves or mitigates a vulnerability.

-Linked issues are shown in the Vulnerability Report and the vulnerability's page.
+Issues linked to a vulnerability are shown in the Vulnerability Report and the vulnerability's page.

 NOTE: